Primark sees improving UK outlook after Omicron dented Christmas - NewsBreak

 Primark sees improving UK outlook after Omicron dented Christmas

-LONDON, Jan 20 (Reuters) - Associated British Foods (ABF.L) said on Thursday the lifting of COVID-19 restrictions in England had boosted prospects for its Primark clothing business after December sales were dented by the rapid spread of the Omicron coronavirus variant.
+LONDON (Reuters) -Associated British Foods said on Thursday the lifting of COVID-19 restrictions in England had boosted prospects for its Primark clothing business after December sales were dented by the rapid spread of the Omicron coronavirus variant.

 The group said Omicron had interrupted an improving trend in Primark’s customer numbers but it was now seeing a recovery in UK and Ireland footfall.